Are you planning a road trip? This ten-day Eyre Peninsula road trip itinerary will show you the best of Eyre Peninsula attractions.

 Since life in Port Lincoln is all about the ocean with a huge fishing industry here, today I recommend spending some time out on the water.

-Port Lincoln is the only place in Australia, (one of only three places in the world) where it is possible to go cage diving with great white sharks, so this is a great opportunity to give it a go!
-I can feel you shaking your head, but hear me out!
-There is a way to go and see the great white sharks underwater without getting in that cage or getting wet!
-Adventure Bay Charters have a glass underwater sub which is perfect for those who still want to see the sharks but don’t want to get quite so close!
-Have a read of all the details here.
+Port Lincoln is the only place in Australia, (one of only three places in the world) where it is possible to cage dive with great white sharks, so this is a great opportunity to give it a go!

 If shark cage diving is really a step too far, then how about swimming with the puppies of the sea?
-Adventure Bay Charters also offer cruises out to swim with the sea lions.
-I haven’t done this yet, but it’s on my list for this summer.
+Calypso Star Charters offer cruises out to swim with the sea lions and other marine life.
+I haven’t done this yet, but it’s on my list.

 Where to stay – the same place as last night